Scots Corner, Hamilton, New Zealand

 - Mathias Media

-The Maritime Crew - An Audience with The Maritime Crew - $25.00
+The Maritime Crew - Catlins Bound - $30.00

 The Maritime Crew was formed in 1994 with the primary purpose of entertaining visitors to the New Zealand National Maritime Museum on Auckland's Hobson Wharf.
 The Crew still entertain at the Museum, giving a free concert on the first Sunday of each month.
 The Crew perform both nationally and internationally at festivals and folk clubs, and regularly perform at events in the greater Auckland region.